 Contents and Quick Navigation

-The Show Cocker Spaniel is probably quieter than the bustling and active Working Cocker Spaniel.
+Are cockapoos hunting dogs?
+The Show Cocker Spaniel is quieter than the bustling and active Working Cocker Spaniel.
 Still, regardless of breed type, they all like working, utilizing their intelligence to discover prey and bring it back to their master.
 Their intelligence, as well as their love of exercise, make them ideal for this job.

 When poodles were first bred, they were primarily used for hunting and retrieving.
 Even though they didn’t chase and hunt wild game, they were experts at retrieving shot birds from the swamps and lakes where they lived.
 Poodles are top retrieving dogs and not what most people imagine.

-Unquestionably if you have the skills, time, and patience, you can train most dogs to be a gun dogs.
+Unquestionably if you have the skills, time, and patience, you can train most dogs to be gun dogs.
 With the genetics and history of the two parent dogs, the Cockapoo would be ideal for training as a gun dog.
-However, if you’re serious about training a Cockapoo to be a gun dog, you would do better choosing a working Cocker mix.
+However, if you’re serious about training a Cockapoo to be a gun dog, you would better choose a working Cocker mix.

 That’s not to say that a Cockapoo with a show Cocker heritage doesn’t have the same energy levels or enjoy haring around in the undergrowth.